Building 65, Room 217

 Students in Cal Poly’s Honors Program get leadership credit for participating in the series.

 Students can also earn ELS through participating in the Center for Service in Action's Domestic Alternative Break Trips during winter and spring break!
-Stay tuned for trips potentially happening in winter 2022 at the earliest.
+Stay tuned for trips potentially happening in Fall 2022 at the earliest.